 Albert Hofmann died peacefully last Tuesday morning, 29th April, in his home near Basel, Switzerland.
 He was 102 years old.
 Just last weekend we talked to him, and he expressed his great joy about the blooming plants and the fresh green of the meadows and trees around his house.
 His vitality and his open mind stayed with him until his last breath.

 He is considered one of the most important chemists of our time.
-He is the discoverer of LSD, which he called a "wonder drug" and a "problem child."
-In addition, he did pioneering work as a researcher of other psychoactive substances as well as active agents of important medicinal plants and mushrooms.
+He is the discoverer of LSD, which he called a “wonder drug” and a “problem child.”
+In addition, he did pioneering work as a researcher of other psychoactive substances as well as active agents of important medicinal plants and magic mushrooms.
 Under the spell of the consciousness-expanding potential of LSD, the scientist turned increasingly into a philosopher of nature and a visionary critic of contemporary culture.

 Albert Hofmann remained active until his death.
 He communicated with colleagues and experts from all over the world, gave interviews, and showed great interest in world affairs, although he decided to retire from public life a few years ago.
 Nevertheless he welcomed visitors at his home on the Rittimatte, and opened the door until late in the evening.